Compound Selection Decisions: An Almost SURE Approach: Extensions

-where the parameters $\beta = (b_1,b_2,b_3)$ are restricted to be in the unit simplex.
-Extensions to multiple empirical Bayes posterior mean models or machine learning models is straightforward.
-By the monotonicity of the posterior mean function, the left hand side of \eqref{eq:ensemble_class} is increasing in $Y_i$: the decision is equivalent to $Y_i \geq \delta(\beta,Z_{1:n},Y_{-i})$ for some function $\delta$.
-As a result, { \textsc{ASSURE}} can be used to tune the parameter $\beta$.
-Under mild stability assumptions and for large enough samples, { \textsc{ASSURE}} is expected to perform no worse than the constituent models since the decision class nests each model individually.
-This ensemble class thus immediately enables { \textsc{ASSURE}} to improve on any fixed empirical Bayes decision method and illustrates the utility of the framework.
+Under mild stability assumptions, \assure{} is expected to perform no worse asymptotically than the constituent models since the decision class nests each model individually.
+This ensemble class thus enables \assure{} to improve on or robustify any set of methods.
 We defer a detailed theoretical analysis of the ensembling method for future work.